saascade/help/General/Glossary/README.md

 ## Actions / Commands / Events
 [Events vs Commands: What's the difference? - video](https://www.youtube.com/watch?v=vS7sCJ1uezY)

+### Command/Action
+Represents decisions, actions or intent.
+They can be initiated by an actor or from an automated process.
+During process EventStorming usually, the word "Action" usually fits better with stakeholders than command because it is easier to grasp.

 ## Event sourcing
 [Event Sourcing Explained - video](https://www.youtube.com/watch?v=yFjzGRb8NOk)